hendratanjaya/pomodoro-app/README.md

 Technologies:
 Node.js: Backend framework for server-side logic and data handling.
-Express.js: Web framework for handling HTTP requests and routing (if applicable).
+Express.js: Web framework for handling HTTP requests and routing.
 Vanilla JavaScript: Frontend logic for managing timers and user interactions.
 HTML/CSS: For creating the user interface and styling the app.
 Browser Storage: For persisting user data on the client-side.